 Christmas presents are all wrapped.
 And now, we were left with those odd bits and ends of wrapping paper.
-So instead of throwing them all away, I decided to turn it into a kids craft activity.
-We then created the recycled paper Christmas tree craft – a fun craft that not only enhances the kids’ cutting and pasting skills, but it’s good for the environment too, because wrapping paper scraps get saved and turned into a Christmas home decor easy enough for young kids to make.
+So instead of throwing them all away, I decided to turn it into a preschool craft activity.
+This is an easy craft for toddlers too.
+What did we create?
+The recycled paper Christmas tree craft – a fun craft that not only enhances the kids’ cutting and pasting skills, but it’s good for the environment too, because wrapping paper scraps get saved and turned into a Christmas home decor easy enough for young kids to make.

 Materials needed for this Recycled Paper Christmas Tree Craft: